9 Things To Do On Your Phone When You’re Waiting At An Appointment

 - Pinterest: use this app to scroll through pins.
 Re-pin other pins that you like, click on the pins to a site if you're interested in reading the topic.
 The more you go on Pinterest, the more your ideas expand.
 That's right, you can literally gain ideas from this site and jot it down for later use.

 - Mix: aka StumbleUpon (rip SU).
 Like Pinterest, you can gain more ideas from this app just by looking through links to different topics.
 Just a quick opinion, I really preferred SU because you'll be able to go to a random website, which makes it more enjoyable and fun.

-- Social Media: I’m pretty sure everyone who has social media use it on their 247 day to day basics which I will not explain to you how it works haha.
+- Social Media: I'm pretty sure everyone who has social media use it on their 247 day to day basis which I will not explain to you how it works haha.
 Social Media apps are Facebook, Twitter, Instagram & Snapchat.

 - Quora: A question and answer app.
 You can answer questions that people ask or you can find answers to your questions like "how do fishes breathe underwater?".
 I'm pretty sure the top answers go high in-depth and you'll learn something new.